Evolution of coexisting long and short period stellar activity cycles: Dependencies of the residuals on other quantities

-Moving to lower activity levels we find HD~100180 (blue $H/h$ symbols), which shows a short period cycle on the inactive branch and a long period cycle that may deviate from the ensemble properties of the active branch.
+Moving to lower activity levels we find HD~100180 (blue $H/h$ symbols) at $2.3\Gyr$, which shows a short period cycle on the inactive branch and a long period cycle that falls above the active branch.
 This could signal the operation of the underlying dynamo beyond its optimal range, although the long period cycles might simply exceed the reach of current time domain surveys.
-Below a certain activity level, even the inactive branch may no longer sustain coherent stellar cycles.
-Based on the positions of two solar analogs in the BV diagram, \cite{MCvS17} suggest that the short period cycle in HD~146233 (blue $l$ symbol) may evolve away from the inactive branch toward the longer period cycle in HD~128620 (blue $k$ symbol) before the cycle disappears entirely, as in the old solar analogs 16~Cyg~A and B \citep{Hall07,MCD15}.
+Below a critical activity level, even the inactive branch may no longer sustain coherent stellar cycles.
+Based on the positions of two solar analogs in the BV diagram, \cite{MCvS17} suggest that the short period cycle in HD~146233 (blue $l$ symbol, $4.1\Gyr$) may evolve away from the inactive branch toward the longer period cycle in HD~128620 (blue $k$ symbol, $5.4\Gyr$) before the cycle disappears entirely, as in the old solar analogs 16~Cyg~A and B \citep{Hall07,MCD15} at $7\Gyr$.
 This transition appears to coincide with the reduced magnetic braking suggested by \cite{vanSaders2016}, possibly due to a reconfiguration of the field toward smaller spatial scales as the global dynamo begins to shut down \citep{MEvS16}.
-The Sun (blue $a$ symbol) appears to be on the threshold of this transition, particularly during solar minimum.
-The absence of additional points at lower activity levels may simply reflect the disappearance of cycles below this threshold.
+The Sun (blue $a$ symbol, $4.6\Gyr$) appears to be on the threshold of this transition, particularly during solar minimum.
+The absence of additional points at lower activity levels may simply reflect the disappearance of cycles below this threshold \citep{MvS17}.
 Future observations of inactive {\it Kepler} stars will help to clarify this picture.

+BST assumed that $\bra{R'_{\rm HK}}$ was a reasonable proxy of age.
+Gyrochronology and asteroseismology allow us now to express the frequency ratio directly in terms of age; see \Sec{StellarAges}.
+A BST plot with age on the abscissa is shown in \Figp{pKG_vs_age}{a}.
+Compared to the BST plot in \Fig{pKG}, the scatter is larger.
+However, both plots agree, in that the long and short cycle branches overlap in the ranges \EQ -4.85\leq\bra{R'_{\rm HK}}\leq-4.45,\quad 0.6\leq t/{\rm Gyr}\leq2.3, \EN where both branches are populated.
+This is different from the original BST plot, where the overlap is almost absent.

+In \Figp{pKG_vs_age}{b}, we show $\bra{R'_{\rm HK}}$ versus age.
+It shows that all stars older than $2.3\Gyr$ have an $\bra{R'_{\rm HK}}$ value below the Vaughan--Preston gap.
+Most of the younger stars are above the Vaughan--Preston gap, except HD~100180 (blue $h$ symbol), HD~114710 (blue $j$ symbol), and HD~190406 (blue $n$ symbol), which are below the gap.
+These exceptions are all G~dwarfs with two cycle periods.
+This shows that {\em all} stars with long cycle periods are younger than $2.3\Gyr$ -- even the rather inactive stars HD~190406 (blue $n$ symbol) and HD~100180 (blue $h$ symbol) in the lower right quadrant of \Fig{pKG_vs_age}{b}.

+The reverse is not true: many stars with short cycle periods can still be young and may only have a short cycle, namely HD~17051 (blue $c$ symbol with $P_{\rm cyc}=1.6\yr$).
+HD~76151 (blue $f$ symbol with $P_{\rm cyc}=2.5\yr$), and KIC~10644253 (blue $p$ symbol with $P_{\rm cyc}=1.5\yr$).
+However, it would be important to keep looking for longer secondary cycle periods, which may already have been found in the case of HD~76151 \citep{Egeland17}.